nichoth/testable-ui/readme.md

 Bad

-* Need to expose and document a larger interface &mdash; the internal actions used by your component
+* Need to expose and document a larger interface &mdash; the actions used by your component

 ## example